alexwlchan/junkdrawer/README.md

 >
 > Be bold.
 Admit what you're doing.
 Do it with joy.

-## Usage

-Most of this isn't well-documented or explained.
+**Nothing in this repo is documented or supported.**

+It's a collection of stuff that's useful for me, but not necessarily anybody else.
-If I thought something might be useful enough to be worth documenting, I'd give it a proper home!
+If I thought something was useful enough to be worth documenting or supporting properly, I'd put it in its own repo.

+Pick through what you find here, but don't be surprised if it's hard to follow or seems odd.
+It made sense to me when I wrote it (probably), that's it.

 ## License